pkpatricia/barrel-dev-best-practices/restful.md

 API/REST/Server Best Practices
 ------------------

-- Try to avoid using plugins (unsure if this can be a best practice, but apis change fast so it's nice to be incontrol)
+- Try to avoid using plugins (unsure if this can be a best practice, but apis change fast so it's nice to be in control)
 - When pulling data from a third party api (ex. twitter, facebook), always have a backup for if/**when** the api fails, this could be a db to pull the last posts from, etc.

 ## Apache Configuration